LindaOjo/Lindaojo.com/content/blog/articles/How-to-use-media-queries-in-HTML-CSS-and-JavaScript.md

 You can add media queries to your JavaScript by using the  <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia" class="link" target="_blank">window.matchMedia()</a> method.

-For instance, if we want to change the background color of the ```<body>````  to red when the screen width exceeds 600px, we can do that by first creating a constant using "window.matchMedia()" as shown below.
+For instance, if we want to change the background color of the `<body>` to "red" when the screen width exceeds 600px, we can do that by first creating a constant using "window.matchMedia()" as shown below.

 ```js
 // Create a media condition that targets viewports at least 768px wide